CopeBrandon/HabitYouHeard/README.md

     4. Run the bootrun configuration.<!--Since IntelliJ uses the Gradle Wrapper, the easiest way to run the program is opening the Gradle tab, navigate to habityouheard -> Tasks -> application -> bootrun.--></td>
   <td> _____________________________________________________________________<img src="readmefiles/bootrun.png" alt="Image displaying bootrun instructions" width="100%"/>
 </td></tr></table>

+>If you are not using IntelliJ, you can use the bootRun task by typing in the following terminal command while inside of the root folder of the Java section: `./gradlew bootRun`

 The API can then be accessed at [http://localhost:8080](http://localhost:8080) via Postman or another tool to access endpoints.
 Specific endpoint routes can be found by inspecting the Controllers.